-It’s no secret that there’s a shortage of nurses in the US right now.
-According to the US Bureau of Labor and Statistics, there will be a deficit of approximately 1.1 million nurses by 2020.
-This means that employment opportunities for nurses are projected to grow at a faster rate than all other occupations from 2016 through 2026.
+It’s no secret that there’s a shortage of nurses in the U.S. Employment opportunities for nurses are projected to grow at a faster rate than all other occupations from 2016 through 2026.

-To help overcome these staffing challenges, the US has been actively recruiting and employing foreign nurses for more than 50 years.
+To help overcome these U.S. nursing staffing challenges, the U.S. has been actively recruiting and employing foreign nurses for more than 50 years.
 A 2008 study found that 20.2 percent of foreign nurses that entered the US had emigrated from Canada.
-US hospitals seek to employ Canadian nurses due to the lack of a language barrier, fewer cultural differences, and a level of education and training that’s comparable to US nurses.
+US hospitals seek to employ Canadian nurses due to the lack of a language barrier, fewer cultural differences, and a level of education and training that’s comparable to U.S. nurses.

 Research conducted back in 2006 asked Canadian nurses working in North Carolina why they’d chosen to leave their home country for the US.
 The reasons included: